neilime/zf2-assets-bundle/README.md

 	```

 	For each asset, you can specify files or directories.
 All these elements are related to the asset path by default,
-	but you can specify an absolute path or use the constants "@zfAssetPath" and "@zfRootPath".
+	but you can specify an absolute path or use the constants "@zfAssetsPath" and "@zfRootPath".
 	If you specify a directory, all files matching the asset type (css, less, js, media) will be included.
 	You can define an inclusion order like this :